-I. Columbia College Nontraditional Venue Textbook Program
+II.
+Columbia College Nontraditional Venue (CCG) Textbook Program

-As part of the cost of tuition, the College provides textbooks for undergraduate and graduate courses offered at CC Global (i.e., nontraditional venues).
-Most textbooks for CC Global courses are digital textbooks that students have access to through the College's learning management system no later than the Friday before the course begins, or within 24 hours of registration being finalized for the course if the student registers after the Friday before the course start date.
-In the event a digital textbook is not available, a printed copy of the textbook will be provided to the student.
-The printed textbook will be shipped to the student at least seven days before the course start date, or within 24 hours of registration being finalized for the course, should the student register within 13 days of the course start date.
+As part of the cost of tuition, the College provides textbooks for undergraduate and graduate courses offered through CCG.
+All students are opted in upon admission to the College.
+Most textbooks for CCG courses are digital textbooks that students have access to their textbooks through D2L no later than the Friday before the course begins, or within 24 hours of registration being finalized for the course if the student registers after the Friday before the course start date.
+In the event a digital textbook is not available, a printed copy of the textbook will be provided to the student by the college's online bookstore.
+The printed textbook will be shipped to the student at least seven days before the course start date, or within 24 hours of registration being finalized for the course, should the student register late.
+The students can keep these books and will not be charged for them unless they drop the course.